Plant Vegetables from transplants like broccoli, cauliflower, strawberries, collards, and lettuce.

 Pruning - Pinch tips of coleus to prevent flowering and encourage bushier, fuller plants.
 Remove spent blooms on spring and summer annuals to promote new blooms

-Fertilizing - Fertilize flower beds and vegetable gardens with slow release organic fertilizers like Ladybug Flower Power or Micro-Life, containers can be fertilized with water- soluble John’s Recipe or Hasta-gro
+Fertilizing - Fertilize flower beds and vegetable gardens with slow-release organic fertilizers like Happy Frog Fruit & Flower or Happy Frog Tomato & Vegetable, containers can be fertilized with water-soluble Hasta Gro Plant food.

 Pests - Keep an eye out for pests as well as beneficial insects in your vegetable garden.
 Pick off pests by hand, check for slugs and snails early in the morning or in the evenings when they are active.
 Check your garden regularly; we have a broad range of organic pesticides to help your garden out.
 Ladybugs are excellent for aphid control.